Dinocanid/clangen_expanded/README.md

 ## Running from source
 This mod uses the **dev version** of ClanGen, and as a result must be ran from source.
 For instructions on how to do so, please see the official ClanGen page here: https://github.com/ClanGenOfficial/clangen

+**It is recommended that you start a new game**, it is unclear how compatible it is with existing saves from other ClanGen versions.

 ## Current Features
 - [Cruel Season] New card
 	- **Long season:** Game is temporarily locked to the current season